 Datasets¶

-s are collections of AtomicGraph
+GraphDatasets are collections of AtomicGraphs.

-We provide a base class, GraphDataset
+We provide a base class, GraphDataset, together with several

 implementations.
 The most common way to get a dataset of graphs is to use

-load_atoms_dataset()
+load_atoms_dataset() or file_dataset().

 Useful Datasets¶